chetanteja/World-of-Mazes/README.md

 I shall soon be uploading the solver using other algos as well

-This code is provided free and open source for educational purposes.
+Also Maze Generator can also be implemented using other algorithms as Randomised DFS (backtracking), Wilson's algo, Kruskal, This code is provided free and open source for educational purposes.
 The code is optimized for learning and not necessarily for efficiency or compactness.
 It is solely the work of the author.